 This beautiful Cream of Broccoli Soup would be a stunning beginning to your Easter meal or any family gathering you’re having.
 It’s also fantastic for a soup bar or a great side with your favorite sandwich.

-One taste and you’ll be an instant fan…just like we are at this Nest.
 Betty has since passed away.
 Her son recently told me that this is one of his favorite recipes that his Mother made.
 I will always think of her when I make this soup.
-I hope that it brings her joy knowing that her delicious recipe is bringing happiness to another generation…and for more to come.

 Have a Great Day and Happy Nesting!